Faleij/json-stream-stringify/README.md

 - Streams (Object mode) are piped through a transform which pipes the data through JSONStreamStreamify (enabling recursive resolving)
 - Streams (Non-Object mode) is stringified and piped
 - Output is streamed optimally with as small chunks as possible
-- Cycling of cyclical structures and dags using Douglas Crockfords Cycle algorithm*
+- Cycling of cyclical structures and dags using [Douglas Crockfords cycle algorithm](https://github.com/douglascrockford/JSON-js)*
 - Great memory management with reference release after processing
 - Stream pressure handling
 - Tested and runs on ES5** and ES6
 - Bundled as UMD

 \* Off by default since v2
 \** With peer depedencies

 ## Install